 Philppe Jourdain, a sixth-generation winemaker who worked directly with George Vanderbilt’s grandson, William A.V.
 Cecil, to develop the Estate’s wine program.
 In the 1970’s, as an extension of his grandfather’s vision and legacy of self-sustainability for Biltmore, the idea of wine came to the Estate.

 It wasn’t easy at first.
-With many decades of practice and their fair shares of trials and tribulations, the first challenge the Biltmore Wine Company faced was growing the grapes.
+With many decades of practice and their fair shares of trials and tribulations, the first challenge the Biltmore winery faced was growing the grapes.
 In 1971, muscadine grapes were planted and later followed by French-American hybrids but resulted in poor quality.
 With this experiment having resulted poorly, Cecil turned his attention to Vitis vinifera, the European grape species that experts across the industry were convinced could never grow in North Carolina.
 He was determined to prove them wrong.

 “Telling Biltmore’s owner William A.V.
 Cecil that ‘it can’t be done,’ is the quickest way to get Mr. Cecil to prove you wrong,” according to Jerry Douglas, President of Biltmore Wines.

-While Biltmore had conquered the challenge of growing grapes, demand grew and with it and the Estate had to expand its partnerships with other growers.
+While the Biltmore winery had conquered the challenge of growing grapes, demand grew and with it and the Estate had to expand its partnerships with other growers.
 In the early days of wine-making, most of the grapes used were from North Carolina which limited the estate on how much wine they could produce.

 Biltmore faced its next challenge in the form of building a winery where guests could taste and experience the wines the offered by the estate.
 The historic Biltmore Dairy barn was remodeled into the state-of-the-art winery we see today complete with production facilities, a tasting room, wine bar, and shop.
 The biggest challenge, however, was overcoming preconceptions of North Carolina wines when popular opinion at the time was that good wines only came from France.